Buying Guide for Fabric Planters

 A set of 10 durable, portable, and well-aerated fabric planters for one low price.

-Pros: You receive a total of 10 fabric pots for a very affordable price.
-They are available in 8 different sizes, from 1 up to 20 gallons.
+Pros: You receive 10 fabric pots for a very affordable price.
+They are available in 8 sizes, from 1 up to 20 gallons.
 (Note that all 10 planters will come in the same size; you can’t mix and match sizes in the same purchase.)
-The durable, non-woven fabric is soft and fluffy to the touch and is free of BPA and AZO.
+The durable, nonwoven fabric is soft and fluffy and free of BPA and AZO.
 It’s also washable for easier reuse.
-Due to the fabric’s natural aeration, permeability, and drainage, your plants’ roots will be able to breathe more easily to prevent root swirling and promote overall healthier roots and plants and better growth.
-As a bonus, these fabric planters have thick, double-stitched, laser-cut handles, so you can move and carry them around with ease as needed.
+Due to the fabric’s natural aeration, permeability, and drainage, your plant’s roots can breathe more easily to prevent root swirling and promote healthier roots and plants and better growth.
+As a bonus, these fabric planters have thick, double-stitched, laser-cut handles, so you can easily move and carry them around as needed.

-If you have very large plants or plants that need extra breathing room, this pair of 100-gallon planters has you covered.
+If you have huge plants or plants that need extra breathing room, this 100-gallon planter has you covered.

-Pros: These massive 100-gallon fabric planters with handles are perfect for holding multiple bags of soil and an overall larger volume of plants; you can practically grow a whole garden in just this pair of planters.
-They’re not only high volume but very wide, perfect for plants with roots that need extra room to grow.
-Made of washable felt, the price is nice for planters of this size, too.
-If the 100-gallon option is too big for your needs, there are also two smaller size options available and four smaller, divided fabric bags that are perfect for growing herbs and other smaller plants.
+Pros: This massive 100-gallon fabric planter with handles is perfect for holding multiple bags of soil and larger plants; you can practically grow a whole garden in just this single planter.
+It’s not only high-volume but very wide, perfect for plants with roots that need extra room to grow.
+Made of nonwoven, tear-resistant fabric, the price is also nice for a planter of this size.
+If the 100-gallon option is too big for your needs, two smaller options are also available.

-Cons: There isn’t really a good medium-sized option; the smallest of the bag-shaped planters is 40 gallons.
-And as is sometimes the case with larger fabric planters, you might see some sagging if they aren’t fully filled.
+Cons: There isn’t a good medium-sized option; the smallest of these bag-shaped planters is 45 gallons.
+And as is sometimes the case with larger fabric planters, you might see some sagging if it isn’t fully filled.

 Nicheo Fabric Grow Bags with Flaps

 Cons: These aren’t the largest fabric planters out there.
-They’re nice and deep for their size, but they’re definitely too small for bigger or multiple plants.
+They’re nice and deep for their size but definitely too small for bigger or multiple plants.
 And there are only two sizes options available.

-Bottom Line: If you’ve experienced issues with your plants’ roots in the past, these fabric planters and their windows can ease your mind since you can check in on the roots.
+Bottom Line: If you’ve experienced issues with your plants’ roots, these fabric planters and their windows can ease your mind since you can check in on the roots.
 Kids will also love watching their plants grow from the bottom up or seeing root vegetables expand under the soil.

-A large wall fabric planter with multiple pockets, perfect for growing plants indoors or in tight spaces.
+This vertical wall fabric planter comes with multiple pockets and is perfect for growing plants indoors, in tight spaces, or on balconies.

-Pros: This hanging fabric planter works the same as regular ones, allowing for better moisture-wicking, oxygen flow, and breathability to ensure healthier plant roots.
+Pros: This hanging fabric planter works like regular ones, allowing for better moisture-wicking, oxygen flow, and breathability to ensure healthier plant roots.
 It’s meant mainly for indoor use, for people who live in apartments or condos with limited space and don’t have a yard or plot to grow flowers or vegetables.
-It hangs right on a wall or door, can be fixed in place either permanently or temporarily, and the metal grommets ensure the hanging holes won’t get ripped by the hooks or ties.
-There are three different pocket quantities to choose from (18, 36, or 64).
-It’s strong enough to withstand the elements if you prefer to hang it from your deck or fence instead.
+It hangs right on a wall, door, or railing and can be fixed in place either permanently or temporarily, and the metal grommets ensure the hanging holes won’t get ripped by the hooks or zip ties.
+The fabric is treated to be weather-resistant, and a vertical option is also available if that better suits your space.

-Cons: Obviously this isn’t a great choice for trees, root vegetables, and bigger plants or flowers.
+Cons: This isn’t a great choice for trees, root vegetables, and bigger plants or flowers.
 The pockets simply aren’t large enough and don’t provide enough space for roots to grow.
-You’ll also have to be careful about hanging plants, as they may get ensnared or tangled with one another.
-You’ll want to make sure there’s a container to catch dripping water underneath it and a protective waterproof layer in between it and your wall or door.
+You’ll also want to ensure there’s a container to catch dripping water underneath it and a protective waterproof layer between it and your wall or door in case of leakage.

 Bottom Line: This affordable and convenient fabric planter is perfect for someone who wants to grow flowers, vegetables, or herbs but doesn’t have a yard or outdoor plot they can use.
 Even if you have outdoor garden space, you can still use this hanging fabric planter; it will attach to a fence just as well as a wall or door.

-Fabric planters make excellent containers for flowers, fruits, and vegetables alike, either as permanent homes or temporary locations before transferring them to your garden.
+Fabric planters make excellent containers for flowers, fruits, and vegetables alike.
+Before transferring them to your garden, they can be permanent homes or temporary locations.
 No matter the size of your plants, there’s a large or small enough fabric planter for pretty much any plant species.